Proton Therapy Menu

 University Hospitals Seidman Cancer Center broke ground September 2013 to establish a $30 million proton therapy center, becoming one of an elite group of cancer centers in the country and the first in Ohio to offer this revolutionary technology.
-When this new initiative is complete in 2015, it will add another dimension to the state-of-the-art therapies at the UH Seidman Cancer Center.
+When this new initiative is complete in 2nd quarter 2016, it will add another dimension to the state-of-the-art therapies at the UH Seidman Cancer Center.
 As national and international leaders in radiation oncology, our cancer specialists are on the forefront of ground breaking research and advancing the treatment of cancer.

 Proton therapy is an advanced type of radiation treatment that uses a powerful beam of protons to precisely target a tumor, and at the same time reduce radiation to healthy tissues.
 Proton therapy is most beneficial for the treatment of some cancers in children and young adults, who are more prone to short- and long-term complications from radiation.